tuctiki/casablanca/README.md

 ## API Key Setup

-This project uses the Gemini API for summarization.
-You need to set up your API key:
+This project uses the Gemini API for summarization and YouTube Data API for video metadata and transcripts.
+You need to set up your API keys and optionally, your Obsidian vault path:

 1. Obtain a Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+2. Obtain a YouTube Data API key from [Google Cloud Console](https://console.cloud.google.com/apis/credentials).
-2. Create a file named `.env` in the root directory of the project.
+3. Create a file named `.env` in the root directory of the project.
-3. Add your API key to the `.env` file in the following format:
+4. Add your API keys and Obsidian vault path (if you use Obsidian) to the `.env` file in the following format:

     ```
-    GEMINI_API_KEY=YOUR_API_KEY_HERE
+    GEMINI_API_KEY=YOUR_GEMINI_API_KEY_HERE
+    YOUTUBE_API_KEY=YOUR_YOUTUBE_API_KEY_HERE
+    OBSIDIAN_VAULT_PATH=/path/to/your/obsidian/vault
     ```

-    Replace `YOUR_API_KEY_HERE` with your actual Gemini API key.
+    Replace `YOUR_GEMINI_API_KEY_HERE` and `YOUR_YOUTUBE_API_KEY_HERE` with your actual API keys.
+The `OBSIDIAN_VAULT_PATH` is optional; if not set, the summaries will not be moved to an Obsidian vault.

 ## Usage